-- A. Each employee shall be issued uniforms. - B. The County shall report the monetary value of the uniforms to CalPERS.
-The monetary value of issued uniforms is not issued as a cash payment to the employee.
-The monetary value of uniform amounts range from \$95 to \$925 per calendar year depending on classification/assignment. - C. Effective July 2, 2020, employees in the classifications of Correctional Deputy, Correctional Deputy II, Senior Correctional Deputy, Correctional Corporal and Senior Correctional Corporal shall receive a uniform allowance of \$400 per year paid at \$15.81 per pay period for 26 pay periods.

-- 1. Effective the same date, the Department will continue to provide the initial issuance of uniforms.
+- A. Employees in the classifications of Correctional Deputy, Correctional Deputy II, Senior Correctional Deputy, Correctional Corporal and Senior Correctional Corporal shall receive a uniform allowance of \$500 per year paid at \$19.23 per pay period for 26 pay periods. - 1.
+The Department will provide the initial issuance of uniforms.
 Employees will be responsible for the replacement of uniforms or supplemental uniforms. - 2.
 Employees on probation in the classifications set forth above will not receive a uniform allowance.